-Requests for improvements to State-owned facilities are expected to exceed \$3.8 billion over the next five years.
-Higher education, judiciary facilities, correctional facilities, and juvenile services facilities comprise the bulk of these requests.
-As mandated by the Transportation Infrastructure Investment Act of 2013, an additional source of funding demand in the next five years is the State Highway Administration's Watershed Implementation Plan which will require a total of \$200 million in capital funding in fiscal years 2018 and 2019.
+Requests for improvements to State-owned facilities are expected to exceed \$3.4 billion over the next five years.
+Higher education, judiciary facilities, and correctional facilities comprise the bulk of these requests.

 State Capital Grants and Loans

 State capital grants and loans are allocated to local governments and non-profit organizations.
 These grants and loans are primarily used to improve existing, and construct new public schools and community college buildings.
 Grants and loans are also used to restore the Chesapeake Bay, improve and expand access to quality health care, and revitalize existing communities.